-There can be healthy competition yes, but I highly doubt if you go listen to rap battle on Youtube you would be able to sense anything even remotely close to that of a “healthy” competition.
+But I highly doubt if you go listen to rap battle on Youtube you would be able to sense anything even remotely close to that of a “healthy” competition.

-I’ve probably seen hundreds of hip hop videos in which said rapper is throwing money, bands, bills, paper whatever jargon that is used in the world today.
+I’ve probably seen hundreds of hip hop videos in which said rapper is throwing money, bands, bills, paper on whatever jargon that is used in the world today.